Was your newborn diagnosed with hypoxic ischemic encephalopathy?

 Hypoxic Ischemic Encephalopathy (HIE) is a type of neonatal encephalopathy.
-When neonatal encephalopathy is indisputably due to hypoxic ischemic (anoxic) brain injury it is referred to as neonatal hypoxic ischemic encephalopathy.
-That is to say, this type of brain injury occurs when there is a lack of adequate blood flow to the brain, a lack of adequate inspired oxygen, or inadequate oxygen-carrying capacity in the blood.
+When neonatal encephalopathy is indisputably due to hypoxic ischemic brain injury (anoxic: lack of oxygen), it is referred to as neonatal hypoxic ischemic encephalopathy.
+That is to say, this type of brain damage occurs when there is a lack of adequate oxygenated blood flow to the brain, a lack of adequate inspired oxygen or inadequate oxygen-carrying capacity in the blood.

-This can be caused by many things including impaired maternal oxygenation, inadequate blood flow in the placenta, umbilical cord issues like true knot formation, placental abruption, uterine rupture, cord prolapse, and fetal issues like hemorrhage or thrombosis.
+Neonatal encephalopathy can be caused by many things including impaired maternal oxygenation, inadequate blood flow in the placenta, umbilical cord issues such as true knot formation, placental abruption, uterine rupture, umbilical cord prolapse and fetal issues like hemorrhage or thrombosis.
 HIE is preventable through careful monitoring during the prenatal period and during labor and delivery.
 Furthermore, the damaging effects of this disease, including brain damage, can be mitigated through timely recognition and intervention.

-HIE is a dangerous condition that requires immediate medical intervention.
-Per the National Institutes of Health (NIH), HIE affects approximately 1.5-2.5 out of every 1,000 full-term births in developed countries.
-The incidence rate in babies who are severely premature (born at 32 weeks gestation or earlier) is up to 60% of all live births.
+Hypoxic ischemic encephalopathy is a dangerous condition that requires immediate medical intervention.
+According to the National Institutes of Health (NIH), it affects approximately 1.5-2.5 out of every 1,000 full-term births in developed countries.
+Most importantly, the incidence rate in babies who are severely premature (born at 32 weeks gestation or earlier) is up to 60% of all live births.
 HIE can affect term infants, but it is much less common.

 There are a number of different possible causes and risk factors for hypoxic ischemic encephalopathy (HIE).
 Any of which can occur before, during or after the baby is born.
-Various problems or medical complications may cause HIE during pregnancy in the antepartum period, or just before birth.
-These include:
+For instance, various problems or medical complications may cause it during pregnancy in the antepartum period, or just before birth.

 - Maternal diabetes with vascular disease